wechaty/PMC/README.md

-# PMC
+# Wechaty PMC

-Project Management Committees
+Wechaty Project Management Committee

 ## See Also